Department of Military Science Army ROTC Program

-The minimum requirements for these scholarships are: U.S. citizenship, be at least 17 years old by October the year of the award and no older than 30 at graduation (waiver required if Cadet does not commission prior to 31st birthday), high school graduate or equivalent, 920 SAT (1000 effective 1 OCT)/19 ACT, min.2.5 GPA and pass a military physical exam and an Army fitness exam.
+The minimum requirements for these scholarships are: U.S. citizenship, be at least 17 years old by October the year of the award and no older than 30 at graduation (waiver required if Cadet does not commission prior to 31st birthday), high school graduate or equivalent, min.
+2.5 GPA, and pass a military physical exam and an Army fitness exam.

 - Three-year Campus Based open to all full-time students regardless of whether they are currently enrolled in ROTC.
 Those winners not currently enrolled must agree to compress freshman (MILS 1111, MILS 1121) and sophomore (MILS 2211, MILS 2221) classes or be able to receive placement credit (i.e., JROTC or veterans).
-The application deadline is 15 April and the winners are announced in May each year.
-Qualifications-920 SAT or 19 ACT, min.
+Same scholarship requirements listed in the paragraph above.
 2.5 GPA, minimum of 30 semester hours, have three full academic years remaining, pass a physical exam and pass the Army Physical Fitness (APFT) with 60 points in each event.

 - Two-year Campus Based open to all full-time students but compression of classes is not allowed.
 Non-enrolled winners must be veteran, have taken at least three or four years of JROTC, or agree to attend a six-week basic camp (not Basic Training or Boot Camp) at Fort Knox, Kentucky.
 Travel to and from camp, free meals, and lodging are provided at no expense to the student.
 The student also receives approximately $800 for attending the camp.
 Qualifications min.
 2.5 GPA, a minimum of 60 semester hours, have two full academic years remaining, pass a physical exam, pass the APFT and complete Basic Camp.

 - Two-year On Campus same as the three-year except compression is not allowed.
-Non-enrolled winners must either be veterans or agree to attend a six-week basic camp at Fort Knox, Kentucky (travel) to and from camp and free meals and lodging provided, plus approximately $800 stipend).
+Non-enrolled winners must either be veterans or agree to attend a 29 day basic camp at Fort Knox, Kentucky.
+Travel to and from camp, free meals, and lodging provided at no expense to the student.
 Qualifications min.
 2.5 GPA and two years left to complete degree requirements.